ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **[microservice] (https://docs.microsoft.com/en-ca/learn/modules/azure-compute-fundamentals/azure-container-services)**
 **Azure App Service**
 **Azure Functions** (serverless computing)
+- can solve complex orchestration problems to develop serverless applications
 - Abstraction of servers
-    - Event-driven scale
+- an event-driven serverless computing platform.
+Event-driven scale
     - Timers, for example, if a function needs to run every day at 10:00 AM UTC.
     - HTTP, for example, API and webhook scenarios.
     - Queues, for example, with order processing.
     - And much more.
 - micro-billing
 - you write code to complete each step
 **Azure Logic Apps** (serverless computing)
     - designed in a web-based designer
     - can execute logic triggered by Azure services without writing any code.